16 Things To Do in Tbilisi, Georgia (3-Day Guide) 16 Things To Do in Tbilisi, Georgia (3-Day Guide)

 2. Meidan Bazar

 Discover Georgian handicrafts, wine, and many more souvenirs in an underground tunnel bazaar.
-The shop goes all the way underneath the road and is a 5-minute walk from the Sulphur Baths.
+The shop goes all the way underneath the road and is a 5-minute walk from the Sulphur Baths.ย We loved looking through all the products here, stalled from the floor all up to the ceiling!

 Did you know: Tap water in Tbilisi is safe to drink.
-Bring your reusable bottle and prevent using plastic bottles.
+So, make sure to bring your reusable bottle and prevent using plastic bottles.

 4. Holy Trinity Cathedral (Sameba)